uon-nuget/ExpressiveAnnotations/README.md

 * `null > -1`     - in C# `false` , in JS `true`,
 * and more...

-### <a id="what-about-the-support-of-aspnet-mvc-client-side-validation">What about the support of ASP.NET MVC client-side validation?</a>

-Client-side validation is fully supported.
-Enable it for your web project within the next few steps:

-1. Reference both assemblies to your project: core [**ExpressiveAnnotations.dll**](src/ExpressiveAnnotations) (defines validation attributes driven by expressions) and subsidiary [**ExpressiveAnnotations.MvcUnobtrusive.dll**](src/ExpressiveAnnotations.MvcUnobtrusive) (defines model validators for ASP.NET MVC).
-2. In Global.asax register required validators (`IClientValidatable` interface is not directly implemented by the attributes, to avoid coupling of ExpressionAnnotations assembly with System.Web.Mvc dependency):

-    ```C#
-    using ExpressiveAnnotations.Attributes;
-    using ExpressiveAnnotations.MvcUnobtrusive.Validators;

-    protected void Application_Start()
-    {
-        DataAnnotationsModelValidatorProvider.RegisterAdapter(
-            typeof (RequiredIfAttribute), typeof (RequiredIfValidator));
-        DataAnnotationsModelValidatorProvider.RegisterAdapter(
-            typeof (AssertThatAttribute), typeof (AssertThatValidator));
-    ```

-    Alternatively, use predefined `ExpressiveAnnotationsModelValidatorProvider` (recommended):

-    ```C#
-    using ExpressiveAnnotations.MvcUnobtrusive.Providers;

-    protected void Application_Start()
-    {
-        ModelValidatorProviders.Providers.Remove(
-            ModelValidatorProviders.Providers
-                .FirstOrDefault(x => x is DataAnnotationsModelValidatorProvider));
-        ModelValidatorProviders.Providers.Add(
-            new ExpressiveAnnotationsModelValidatorProvider());
-    ```

-    Despite the fact this provider automatically registers adapters for expressive validation attributes, it additionally respects their processing priorities when validation is performed (i.e. the [`Priority`](#signatures) property actually means something in practice).
-3. Include [**expressive.annotations.validate.js**](src/expressive.annotations.validate.js?raw=true) script (makes client-side validation to work out of the box) in your page.
-It should be included in bundle below jQuery validation files:

-    ```JavaScript
-    <script src="/Scripts/jquery.validate.js"></script>
-    <script src="/Scripts/jquery.validate.unobtrusive.js"></script>
-    ...
-    <script src="/Scripts/expressive.annotations.validate.js"></script>
-    ```

-For supplementary reading visit the [installation section](#installation).

 ### <a id="frequently-asked-questions">Frequently asked questions</a>